b-lukaszuk/RJ_BS_eng/contents/association.md

 like `Brachiosaurus` (`animals[26, :]`) got large body mass with relatively small brain weight doesn't help either.
 Still, my impression is that in general (except for the first three points from the right) greater body weight is associated with a greater brain weight.
-Let's test that.
+However, it is quite hard to tell for sure as the points on the left are so close to each other on the scale of X-axis.
+So, let's that to the test.

 ```jl
 s = """